Sezin Palmer: Conquering Challenges and Advancing Capabilities in Submarine Warfare

 Sezin Palmer, APL’s Submarine Warfare program area manager, started her work in the field of submarines almost by accident.
 She took a chance and decided to explore something that sounded “cool” for a college co-op position—the Naval Research Laboratory (NRL).
 In her pursuit of an electrical engineering degree that she intended to use in the up-and-coming wireless industry of the late 1990s, Palmer’s interest in submarine systems was sparked by the job at NRL and then at a subsequent internship at the CIA.

 Once she realized how much she liked the work, there was nothing that could hold her back.
 “There were a few people in the submarine community who really helped get me interested, and one of them was John Schuster, once a sponsor and now with APL,” says Palmer.
-Schuster currently works in the Undersea Warfare Business Area office in the Force Projection Department.
+Schuster currently works in the Undersea Warfare Mission Area office in the Force Projection Department.

 It wasn’t long before Palmer was making a significant impact within the submarine community—becoming involved in the formative stages of new capabilities shaping submarine warfare today.
 “One effort that I am most proud of is my involvement in early design studies for a new submarine sensor array,” says Palmer.
 “It has proven to be an extremely capable system and being involved from the early stages through its deployment has been very exciting.”